 Xenophobia and discrimination are global social challenges.
 While voluntary international migration is economically efficient, it may give rise to political backlash, especially among host societies.
 For example in the United Kingdom, survey respondents systematically named immigration as the country's most important issue in the run-up to the Brexit vote in 2016 (Blinder and Richards, 2016).
-Similar patterns can be observed across the continent: in a recent cross-country poll, 34 percent of Europeans stated immigration as the most important issue facing the EU, considerably ahead of the second-ranked item, climate change, stated by 24 percent of respondents (Eurobarometer, 2019).
-In the United States, immigration and/or race relations have featured among the top four most important problems according to nationwide polls every year between 2015 and 2022 (Brenan, 2022).
+In the United States, immigration and/or race relations regularly feature very prominently among problems mentioned in nationwide polls, taking top spot during periods of heightened immigration pressure in 2014, 2018 and 2024 (Jones, 2024).

 The reasons for anti-migrant sentiment can be manifold.
 One factor may be the perception that migrants are competing against natives in labor and housing markets.
 The resulting distributional conflict can be exacerbated by non-economic animus against people of different nationality or ethnicity.
-That such prejudice exists has been amply documented through laboratory experiments, field experiments and observational studies.
+Such prejudice - the object of our paper - has been amply documented through laboratory experiments, field experiments and observational studies.1